 - Nonprofit practitioners and funders using the institutional and personal power they have to proactively close the power disparity with constituents from both ends – i.e., relinquishing their over-advantage and acting in ways that expand power for constituents.

 - Nonprofit and philanthropic organizations becoming agents of equity and justice, no matter their mission.

-Please read Shared Insight’s acknowledgments related to its own journey around bringing forth the equity principles.
+Please read Shared Insight’s acknowledgments related to its journey around bringing forth its equity principles.

 Fund for Shared Insight was created out of the belief that participant voice is a valid and essential source of data and form of measurement that is too often dismissed by the social sector.
 (For a deeper understanding of this view, please see an article by Fay Twersky and a paper by Valerie Threlfall.)
 With this as our background, our goal was to formulate equity principles that were informed and inspired by the people and communities most harmed by structural racism and other structural inequities but often least consulted by philanthropy.